 A repurchase agreement means a simultaneous agreement to buy, hold for a specified time, and sell back at a future date obligations described in A.(1) at a market value at the time the funds are disbursed of not less than the principal amount of the funds disbursed.
 The term includes a direct security repurchase agreement and a reverse security repurchase agreement.
-The term of any reverse security repurchase agreement may not exceed 90 days after the date the reverse security repurchase agreement is delivered.
+The term of any reverse security repurchase agreement is delivered.
 Money received by an entity under the terms of a reverse security repurchase agreement shall be used to acquire additional authorized investments, but the term of the authorized investments acquired must mature not later than the expiration date stated in the reverse security repurchase agreement.